A+E (song): Music video

-The music video contains a CGI snake.
-Band member Jack Patterson taught himself CGI animation for the video.
+The music video directed by band member Jack Patterson and contains a CGI snake.
+He taught himself CGI animation for the video.
 He had the idea for a snake for a year previously, and said that "it was quite daunting having to make it a reality learning how to use 3D animation software on the hoof".
-The video contains two dancers, Rhys Dennis and Kandaka Moore, who - over the course of two hours - were painted gold (using stop-frame animation, the whole process takes about 25 seconds) and then went into central London.
+The video contains two dancers, Rhys Dennis and Kandaka Moore, the sister of Makeda Moore and Tafari Moore, who - over the course of two hours - were painted gold (using stop-frame animation, the whole process takes about 25 seconds) and then went into central London.

+Commercial performance

+In the United Kingdom, "A+E" peaked at number 100 on the UK Singles Chart Top 100; additionally, the song peaked at number 20 on the UK Dance Singles Chart, and at number 8 on the UK Independent Singles Chart.

 Critical reception

 Critical reception was mixed.
 MTVIggy.com said that the song was "a funky hodgepodge of elements from the soul-sangin’ vocalists, calypso-flecked xylophone chimes and sharp snare drum beats".
 Joe Zadeh from Clash magazine called it "a throwaway ode to UK funky".